Tet methylcytosine dioxygenase 1: Function

 A site with a 5-hmC base already has increased transcriptional activity, a state termed "functional demethylation".
 This state is common in post-mitotic neurons.
+However it has also been found to inhibit transcription of some genes, and is associated with various transcriptional repressors, especially PRC2 complex, suggesting diverse modes of action.

+TET1 may play a role in memory extinction(1).
+TET1-knockout mice show markedly impaired memory extinction, despite maintaining normal memory acquisition.

 Applications

 TET1 appears to facilitate nuclear reprogramming of somatic cells to iPS cells.

 The enzyme is also utilized as part of TET-Assisted Bisulfite Sequencing (TAB-seq) to quantify levels of hydroxymethylation in the genome and to distinguish 5-hydroxymethylcytosine (5hmc) from 5-methylcytosine (5mc) at single base resolution.
 The technique was developed by Chuan He and rectifies the inability of traditional bisulfite sequencing to decipher between the two modified bases.
 In this technique, TET1 is responsible for the oxidation of 5mc allowing it to be read as thymine following treatment with bisulfite.
 This is not the case for 5hmc as it is glucosylated in the initial step inhibiting its oxidation by TET1.

 Clinical significance

 Patients with schizophrenia or bipolar disorder have shown increased levels of TET1 mRNA and protein expression in the inferior parietal lobule, indicating these diseases may be caused by mistakes in gene expression regulation.

 Colon, breast, prostate and liver tumors have significantly reduced levels of TET1 compared to the healthy colon cells and normal epithelial colon cells with downgraded TET1 levels have greater levels of proliferation.
 Additionally, increasing TET1 expression levels in colon cancer cells decreased cell proliferation in both cell cultures and mice through demethylation of promoters of the WNT signaling pathway.

 Breast cancer cell lines with silenced TET1 expression have increased rates of invasion and breast cancers that spread to the lymph nodes are characterized by lower TET1 levels.
 TET1 levels could be used to detect breast cancer metastasis.
 A histone deacetylase inhibitor Trichostatin A increased levels of TET1 in breast cancer tissues but was a less effective tumor suppressor in patients with low TET1 expression.
 Breast cancer patients with high TET1 levels had significantly higher survival probabilities than patients with low TET1 levels.

 Degradation of TET1 in hypoxia-induced EMT lung cancer cells led to reduced metastasis rates and cells.
 Healthy cells transitioning to cancer cells have decreased levels of TET1 but decreasing TET1 expression does not lead to malignancy.
 Cancer cells using the KRAS pathway had decreased invasive potential after reintroducing TET1, likewise downgrading KRAS increased TET1 levels.